ajcwebdev/ryan-gpt/done/2023/2023-12-16-solidstart-the-shape-of-frameworks-to-come-part-02.md

 The speaker addresses the well-known JS Framework Benchmark and how Solid historically topped or nearly topped many charts.
 They highlight that micro-benchmarks only capture part of the story, praising frameworks like Svelte or million.js for also aiming at top-tier performance.

-In the second paragraph, they pivot to real-world metrics.
+In this section, they pivot to real-world metrics.
 Benchmarks can’t always reflect caching, parallel fetch, or SSR streaming.
 Hence, the speaker advocates evaluating frameworks on broader criteria—like user experience, developer ergonomics, and adaptability to different hosting.
 This ensures performance remains a means to an end, rather than a single-minded goal.

 ### 03:06:00 - 03:12:00 - SPA vs. MPA: A False Dichotomy?

 In this portion, the speaker discusses single-page vs. multi-page app debates.
 They note that once SSR, partial hydration, and dynamic routing are all possible, the traditional definitions blur.
 SolidStart’s configuration toggles and progressive enhancement let developers mix patterns seamlessly.

-A second paragraph critiques marketing claims that pit SPA and MPA as total opposites.
+This section critiques marketing claims that pit SPA and MPA as total opposites.
 Instead, the speaker sees them as overlapping sets of techniques.
 They propose that frameworks should provide enough tools so devs can pick the best approach per route or feature, rather than be locked into a single style.

 ### 03:12:00 - 03:18:00 - Router Evolution and File Structures